jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-07-04-beam-examples-1/index.md

 ![](max-len-dag.png#center)

-On Kafka UI, we can check the output messages include the longest word as well as its timestamp.
+On Kafka UI, we can check the output message includes a longest word as well as its timestamp.
 Note that, as the input text message has multiple words, we can have multiple output messages that have the same timestamp - recall the accumulation mode is accumulating.

 ![](max-len-output.png#center)